Jane Mayer: Personal life

 Mayer married William B. Hamilton, also a journalist, in 1992.
 Hamilton is the former national editor at The Washington Post and former Washington editor for The New York Times.
 Hamilton's father was a foreign correspondent and U.N. bureau chief for The New York Times and his grandfather was the editor and publisher of The Augusta (Georgia) Chronicle and a member of the Democratic National Committee.

 Their daughter, Katherine Hamilton, was the 2015 winner of the Truman Scholarship from Washington, D.C.

-Mayer is a member of the American Academy of Arts and Sciences, the American Philosophical Society, and a steering board director of the Reporters Committee for the Freedom of the Press.
+Mayer is a member of the American Academy of Arts and Sciences and the American Philosophical Society.